Unbabel/COMET/README.md

 seg_scores, system_score = model_output.scores, model_output.system_score
 ```

+# COMET Models:

+We recommend the two following models to evaluate your translations:

+- `wmt22-comet-da`: **DEFAULT** Reference-based Regression model build on top of XLM-R and trained of Direct Assessments from WMT17 to WMT20.
+- `wmt22-cometkiwi-da`: **Reference-FREE** Regression model build on top of InfoXLM, trained on Direct Assessments from WMT17 to WMT20 and Direct Assessments from the MLQE-PE corpus.

 ## Languages Covered:

 All the above mentioned models are build on top of XLM-R which cover the following languages: